-The project will produce robust scientific evidence that can guide policy efforts to advance basic rural livelihood security alongside other sustainable development goals – both to address the negative effects of COVID-19 as well as to pave the way for more secure, sustainable, and resilient human-environmental systems over the long-term.
+The project produced robust scientific evidence that can guide policy efforts to advance basic rural livelihood security alongside other sustainable development goals – both to address the negative effects of COVID-19 as well as to pave the way for more secure, sustainable, and resilient human-environmental systems over the long-term.

-While the knowledge gained from this research will generate evidence to help respond to effects of rural livelihood shocks following COVID-19, it will also lay the groundwork for a larger research program.
+While the knowledge gained from this research generated evidence to help respond to effects of rural livelihood shocks following COVID-19, it also laid the groundwork for a larger research program.

-The data collected will provide a model for studying the role for forests in responses to an acute shock, which will in turn underpin a future research program on forest livelihoods and sustainable forest use in the context of a variety of future disruptions including climate change and other stressors.
+The data collected provided a model for studying the role for forests in responses to an acute shock, which in turn underpinned a future research program on forest livelihoods and sustainable forest use in the context of a variety of future disruptions including climate change and other stressors.